robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 ...

 Or, more in general, this is the most classic example of the dual-standards policy evergreen.
-Which is nothing else than the result of the Wolfowitz doctrine as long as someone could explain in a rational way how Israel contributes to the USA domestic interests.
+Which is nothing else than the result of the Wolfowitz doctrine, as long as someone could explain in a rational way how Israel contributes to the USA domestic interests.

-The idea that Iran can achieve the nuclear bomb and they are capable of mounting it over a rocket that can travel 2.600 km and hit at Mach 15, objectively is not a comforting idea.
-On the other hand, if a nation decides that having a nuclear bomb and the capability to effectively drop it, is a **must to have** to be a relevant geopolitical player then we can agree the idea of "politics" and more in general "diplomacy" is rotten bad (cfr. diplomacy failure](#the-US-foreign-diplomacy-s-failure)).
+The idea that Iran can achieve the nuclear bomb and they are capable of mounting it over a rocket that can travel 2'600 km and hit at Mach 15, objectively is not a comforting idea.
+On the other hand, if a nation decides that having a nuclear bomb and the capability to effectively deploy it, is a **must-have** to be a relevant geopolitical player then we can agree the idea of "politics" and more in general "diplomacy" is rotten bad (cfr. diplomacy failure](#the-US-foreign-diplomacy-s-failure)).

 ---